GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

             - **Optimization**: Inspects and rewrites your code to further reduce the size of your app’s DEX files.
 For example, if R8 detects that the `else {}` branch for a given `if/else` statement is never taken, R8 removes the code for the `else {}` branch.

         When building the release version of your app, by default, R8 automatically performs the compile-time tasks described above for you.
 However, you can disable certain tasks or customize R8’s behavior through ProGuard rules files.
 In fact, R8 works with all of your existing ProGuard rules files, so updating the Android Gradle plugin to use R8 should not require you to change your existing rules.
+* **What is Android Slices?**
+    Slices are UI templates that can display rich, dynamic, and interactive content from your app from within the Google Search app and also in other places like the Google Assistant.
+Slices can help users perform tasks faster by enabling engagement outside of the fullscreen app experience.
+You can build Slices as enhancements to App Actions.

+* **What is WindowInsets? **
+    -
 * **Why widgets?**
     * Home screen widgets are broadcast receivers which provide interactive components.
 They are primarily used on the Android home screen.
 They typically display some kind of data and allow the user to perform actions with them.